iSaluki/phhs6/content/sixth/CompSci/Theory/BigData.md

 - The data received initially will be unstructured.
 For example, satellite images are used to calculate cloud cover.
 - An algorithm is used to find the percentage of cloud cover and the possibility of rain.

+### Examples of Big Data

+- Medical research
+- Financial services and banking sector
+- E-commerce website
+- Government

+### Structured vs Unstructured Data

+- Structured
+	- Information that is stored in a predefined manner, that is, in a structure is called structured data.
+	- A database helps us to store data in a structured manner.
+- Unstructured
+	- Information that is not structured in a predefined manner is called unstructured data.
+	- Data in a word or notepad are examples of unstructured data